Early morning house fire in Homer kills mother and son

 Official identifications and preliminary causes of death are pending with the Claiborne Parish Coroner’s Office.

-SFM investigators believe the deadly blaze started in the home’s den, but they have yet to figure out what triggered it.
+SFM investigators believe the deadly blaze started in the home’s den, but have yet to figure out what triggered it.

 At this time they suspect the culprit may be an electrical malfunction in relation to a window A/C unit powered by an extension cord.